gatechain/gatechain-docs/en/gatechain-build.md

 # Overview

-GateChain full node is the pivot to keeping GateChain running.
-A GateChain "full node" has all functionalities of GateChain, including building a local testnet,  and joining  a public testnet  or mainnet.
-It also supports downloading onchain block data, validating and executing  business logic, observing consensus information, and more
+GateChain's full nodes are key to keeping the network running.
+A full node has all of GateChain's features, including building a local testnet, and joining a public testnet or mainnet.
+It also supports downloading onchain block data, validating and executing business logic, observing consensus information, and more!

 ## Supporting Platforms
-GateChain full nodes currently can run in Unix environment (mac OS,ubuntu, and centos).
+GateChain full nodes currently can run in Unix environments (mac OS,ubuntu, and centos).

 ## Configuration Requirements
 To run a full node, the hardware must meet certain requirements.

-- system requirement: Mac OS 10.14.6 or later, CentOS Linux release 7.7.1908 or later, or Ubuntu 18.04.2 or later
+-  OS: Mac OS 10.14.6 or above, CentOS Linux release 7.7.1908 or above, Ubuntu 18.04.2 or above;
--  Quad-core, 8G RAM, 100Gb  HDD or more
+-  Storage: Quad-core, 8G RAM, 100Gb  HDD or more
--  Stable connection to Internet, bandwidth 1MB/s  or more
+-  Network: Stable internet connection, bandwidth 1MB/s  or above.

 ## GateChain Full Node Installation Instructions
 #### Method 1: Run A Script To Automatically Install
-  > Note:  make sure "wget” has been installed in your environment
+  > Note:  make sure "wget” has been installed in your environment.

-We maintain the install script  ("install.sh" ) at github.  "install.sh" is responsible for the configurations  of the executable file of chain.
+The installation script ("install.sh" ) is located on Github. "install.sh" is responsible for the configuration of the chain's executable file.
 Value below is used by default:

 - executable file is located at "/usr/local/bin"(that is:"gated" "gatecli")